Most of us don’t even think about what life would be like without electricity—until we don’t have it.

 What is Carbon Monoxide?

-According to the Minnesota Department of Health, “Carbon monoxide (CO) is an odorless, colorless gas formed by the incomplete combustion of fuels.
-When people are exposed to CO gas, the CO molecules will displace the oxygen in their bodies and lead to poisoning.”
-The problem with carbon monoxide is that it has no color and no odor, so you don’t know until it is too late that you have been exposed to it.
+When people are exposed to CO gas, the CO molecules displace the oxygen in their bodies which can lead to poisoning.
+The problem with carbon monoxide is that it has no color and no odor, so you don’t know you’ve been exposed to it until it’s too late.

 How Carbon Monoxide Poisoning Happens

 Portable generators are also a common cause of carbon monoxide exposure.
-Generac warns that using this type of generator indoors can be deadly within minutes because of the exhaust fumes.
-It goes on to say that a portable generator should not be used even in a partially enclosed space such as a garage.
-It also states that this type of generator should only be used outdoors and set, “..far from windows, doors, vents, crawl spaces and in an area where adequate ventilation is available and will not accumulate deadly exhaust gas.”
+Using a generator indoors can be deadly within minutes because of the exhaust fumes.
+A portable generator shouldn’t be used in a partially enclosed space such as a garage.
+This type of generator should only be used outdoors, set away from windows, doors, vents, and crawl spaces.

 Signs of Carbon Monoxide Poisoning

-Health professionals with the Mayo Clinic say the signs and symptoms of carbon monoxide poisoning can be easy to miss.
-It also warns that long term exposure to the toxic fumes of carbon monoxide can mimic the flu but without a fever.
-The more distinct symptoms of carbon monoxide poisoning can include:
+The signs and symptoms of carbon monoxide poisoning can be easy to miss.
+The more distinct symptoms of carbon monoxide poisoning:

 - Headache.